liam-grossmann/cloudcoder/README.md

 ## Todo

+Notes:
+I have copied the pluralsight D3 courses on the MAC.
+See Documents\Pluralsight\Downloaded
+This includes a tutorial on D3 maps and also Mike Bostocks example.

+I've also copied some examples.

 01) Make the charts render in real time - so that the user sees them drawing We've used a curtan which is working but a bit hacky.
 The background is a off. https://bl.ocks.org/phvaillant/53b90038b9c5ac5f6b817a4f63fbc2af